Namit2111/Agent-Jivus/RagAPI/root/docs/api/crm/associations/v3/content_txt.md

 # HubSpot CRM API: Associations v3

 This document describes the HubSpot CRM API v3 for managing associations between objects.
-Note that the v4 API offers expanded functionality, including label creation and management.
-See the [v4 Associations API article](link_to_v4_article_here) for details.
+Note that v4 offers enhanced functionality, including label management; see the [v4 Associations API article](link_to_v4_article) for details.

 ## Overview

-Associations represent relationships between objects and activities within the HubSpot CRM.
-The v3 API allows for bulk creation, retrieval, and removal of these associations.

-For a broader understanding of objects, records, properties, and associations APIs, consult the [Understanding the CRM guide](link_to_understanding_crm_guide_here).
-For general CRM database management information, see [how to manage your CRM database](link_to_crm_database_management_here).
+Associations define relationships between objects and activities within the HubSpot CRM.
+This v3 API allows bulk creation, retrieval, and removal of these associations.
+Understanding HubSpot's concepts of objects, records, properties, and associations is crucial; refer to the [Understanding the CRM guide](link_to_crm_guide) and [managing your CRM database](link_to_crm_management) for more information.

+Associations are unidirectional.
+You need separate definitions based on the starting (`fromObjectType`) and ending (`toObjectType`) object types.

 ## Association Types

-Associations are defined by object and direction.
-They are unidirectional, meaning different definitions are required depending on the starting object type.
-Each endpoint uses `{fromObjectType}` and `{toObjectType}` parameters to specify the association direction.

-**Example:**

-* To view association types from contacts to companies: `/crm/v3/associations/contacts/companies/types`
-* To see tickets associated with a contact: `/crm/v3/associations/Contacts/Tickets/batch/read` (identifying the contact by `objectId` in the request body).
-Here, `Contacts` is `{fromObjectType}` and `Tickets` is `{toObjectType}`.

-Association types include:

-* Unlabeled associations (e.g., contact-to-company)
-* Default labeled associations (e.g., contact-to-primary company)
-* Custom labeled associations (e.g., `Decision maker` contact-to-company)

-While v3 allows referencing custom association types (labels), it *does not* support creating or editing them.
-Use the v4 API for label creation, updates, and deletion.

-## API Endpoints
+Associations are categorized by object and direction, including unlabeled, default labeled, and custom labeled associations.
+Custom labels cannot be created or modified via this v3 API; use the v4 API for that.

-### Retrieve Association Types
+### Retrieving Association Types

-**Method:** `GET`

-**Endpoint:** `/crm/v3/associations/{fromObjectType}/{toObjectType}/types`

-This endpoint retrieves all defined association types between two objects, including default and custom association labels.
-Each type has a numerical `id` and a `name`.
-Default association IDs are consistent across accounts, while custom label IDs are account-specific.
+**API Call:** `GET /crm/v3/associations/{fromObjectType}/{toObjectType}/types`

+**Request:**  No request body is needed.

+**Response:** A JSON object containing an array of association types.
+Each type has an `id` (numerical, unique for custom labels within your account) and a `name`.

 **Example Response:**